matortheeternal/matortheeternal.github.io/README.md

 > :memo: **Note:** This exporter uses the "Title" and "Set code" entered in the "Set info" tab of your MSE set.
 If those aren't set, the exporter will exhibit strange behavior.

 In the resources folder of your cloned repo, you'll find the "magic-egg-allinone" exporter.
 Copy that into the "data" folder of MSE, then open the program.
 Open a set you'd like to export, then click File => Export => HTML ... and select Egg's All-in-One.
-This exporter currently exports two files:
- - \<code>-files directory containing all the files necessary to export the set
- - Draftmancer file used to draft your set
+This will export all of your site files and a .txt file you can use to draft your set on Draftmancer.

 You can reference the [Draftmancer export guide](https://docs.google.com/document/d/1xPqa91WrBqJ7t7pFJvXFUgKUDgtPe-Yeem35IOq2Qcc/edit) for more detailed instructions on that half of the exporter, but I'll quickly go over each option:
 - **Export images**: Defaults to "yes".
 You should do this every time or you might get weird results with some of your site image pages.